K. Radhakrishnan (politician)

 K. Radhakrishnan (born 24 May 1964) is an Indian politician who is the CPI(M) Parliamentary Party Leader in 18th Lok Sabha and Member of the Lok Sabha for Alathur since 2024.
 A veteran leader of the Communist Party of India (Marxist), Radhakrishnan has previously served as a State Minister of Kerala from 2021 to 2024, and from 1996 to 2001.

 He also served as Speaker of the Kerala Legislative Assembly from 2006 to 2011.
 Radhakrishnan served in the Kerala Legislative Assembly for five terms, representing Chelakkara from 1996 to 2016 and again from 2021 to 2024.

 He is CPI(M) Central Committee member and the All India President of Dalit Shoshan Mukti Manch (DSMM).

 Early life

 He was born on 24 May 1964 in Pullikkanam, Vagamon, Idukki.
-He is a bachelor.

 Political life

 He was an active member in SFI, holding posts like unit secretary of Sree Kerala Varma College, Chelakkara area secretary, and member of Thrissur district secretariat as an SFI leader.
 He also worked as Chelakkara Block Committee secretary and state committee member of DYFI, and he is now CPI(M) central committee member.
 Radhakrishnan was elected to the Thrissur District Council in 1991 from the Vallathol Nagar division.
 He was elected to the Kerala Assembly in 1996, 2001, 2006, 2011 and 2021.
 He served as Minister for the Welfare of Backward and Scheduled Communities and Youth Affairs from 1996 to 2001.
 He was Opposition Chief Whip from 2001 to 2006.
 He was District Secretary of CPI(M), Thrissur from 2016 to 2018.
 He was also District Convenor of Left Democratic Front, Thrissur from 2013 to 2018.
 He was the founder State President of the CPI(M) Kerala-controlled Pattikajathi Kshema Samithi (Eng.
 Scheduled Castes Welfare Committee), briefly known as "PKS", which is a welfare committee for scheduled castes of Kerala.
 He also served as the State President of Farm Workers Union (CITU), Kerala Clay Pottery Workers Union.
 He was elected to CPI(M) Central committee on 22nd Party Congress held on 2018.
 He was elected to Loksabha from Alathur with a margin of 20,111 votes in 2024 Indian general election.